 The classification is important because it is one way that a charity can avoid being classified as a private foundation, a status that is subject to a much more restrictive regulatory regime.

 To qualify as a public charity, an organization must pass what is called the “public support test.”
 While most public charities qualify for this designation by receiving direct support from the public, supporting organizations qualify as public charities because they support either another public charity or the charitable activities of a 501(c)(4), (5), or (6) organization.
-(The organization that receives the support is referred to as a supported organization.)
+(The supported organization is the one that receives the support.)

 How Do You Know if a Charity Is a Supporting Organization?